w314/notes/javaNotes/javaTopics.md

 ### lambdas

-_Note: You will not be assessed over anonymous inner classes_
+- short lived, in-line implementation of a `functional interface`

-- are used to implement the abstract method of a `functional interface`
+- a lot of the syntax for creating a lambda can be omitted for conciseness
 - inside the `lambda` expression `this` refers to the enclosing class of the lambda expression
 - they introduce some important aspects of `functional programming` to Java

-syntax:
+Syntax:

 ```java
 () -> 42;